 The Goal for this program is to facilitate resident participation and involvement, thereby increasing resident empowerment and responsibility.
 Through this partnership, the residents can be utilized as a resource in the Storm Water Program.

-Goal for Year 3: Research various commitments and feasibility of a volunteer based annual cleanup program.
+Goal for Year 4: Continue volunteer based annual clean-up program.